CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: JSON_REMOVE (json_doc, json path [, json path] ...)

-The **JSON_REMOVE** function removes the json element addressed by the json paths in the json_doc.
+The **JSON_REMOVE** function returns a modified copy of first argument, by removing values from all given paths.

 The json path arguments are evaluated one by one, from left to right.
 The result produced by evaluating a json path becomes the value against which the next json path is evaluated.

   Returns the resulting json after removal.
   Returns NULL if any argument is NULL.
-  An error occurs if any argument is invalid or if a path points to the root or if it does not exist inside the json_doc.
+  An error occurs if any argument is invalid or if a path points to the root or if a path does not exist.

 .. code-block:: sql